Mt Bogong via Staircase Spur

 …and the ruins of summit hut, before finally reaching the summit ridge.
 We couldn’t get our packs off soon enough, nor could LS get some warm clothes on soon enough (being someone who feels the cold).
 No longer protected by the bulk of Bogong we now faced a strong cold wind.

-The summit was only about 500 m away and off we scampered, enjoying being free of our burdens.
+The summit was only about 500 metres away and off we scampered, enjoying being free of our burdens.
 No cold wind would prevent us from enjoying the views!

 The West Peak looked invitingly close, belying its true distance (about 3 km).
 Clearly visible on the horizon were Mt Feathertop and Mt Buffalo.